sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 Build and Install Instructions
 ==
-In the commands below, note the convention that a `#` prompt means you are in superuser mode and a `$` prompt means you are in a regular unprivileged user mode.
+In the commands below, for a Debian-like Linux, note the convention that a `#` prompt means you are in superuser mode and a `$` prompt means you are in a regular unprivileged user mode.
 You can use `sudo` *("SUperuser DO")* to temporarily promote yourself from user to superuser, if permitted.
 For example, if you want to execute `apt-get update` in superuser mode and you are in user mode, enter `sudo apt-get update`.

 ### Turn Off WiFi Power Management
 If you are using WiFi, you should turn off WiFi Power Management: